If

 ... to heal the brokenhearted, to preach deliverance to the captives, and recovering of

-sight to the blind, to set at liberty them that are bruised, to preach the acceptable year
+sight to the blind, to set at liberty them that are bruised.
+(Luke 4:18-19).
+And

-One of Louisianas largest churches, The Healing Place in Baton
+One of Louisianas largest churches, The Healing Place Church in

-Rouge, grew because "we found couples who had just become parents and brought them
+Baton Rouge, grew because "we found couples who had just become parents and brought

-diapers and formula.
-We visited elderly people who were sick, and cooked meals for the
+them diapers and formula.
+We visited elderly people who were sick, and cooked meals for

-regardless of denomination, that wholeheartedly love both God and their neighbors,
+that wholeheartedly love both God and their neighbors, and show it by helping.

 At 5 AM one August morning we left a 7,000-foot-high west-side